onjara/optic/streams/fileStream/README.md

 written to a new, empty, `mod.log`.
 When `mod.log` is ready to rotate again, `mod.log.1` becomes `mod.log.2`, `mod.log` becomes `mod.log.1` and the new record(s) are written to a new, empty, `mod.log`.
-The number of log files kept in rotation is specified by the rotation strategy.
+The number of log files kept in rotation is specified by the retention policy.
 The default is 7 log files.
-Any log records which fall outside of rotation are deleted.
+Any log records which fall outside of the retention policy are deleted.
 For example, with the default of 7 log files, when mod.log.7 rotates, it would be deleted instead.

 Examples: